yugabyte/yugabyte-db/docs/content/get-started-dev/index.md

 ### Docker

-#### Mac OS
+#### Mac OS or Windows Desktop

-- Install [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).
+- Install [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) or [Docker for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows).
 Please check carefully that all prerequisites are met.

 - Confirm that the Docker daemon is running in the background.
 If you don't see the daemon running, start the Docker application